 Common to Scandinavian interiors is the graphic posters on the walls.
 Whether you hang them or lean them.
 Say it through forms and words on the wall.

 What do you think – will you implement some of the Scandinavian interior design ideas above?
 Let me know in the comments below :)

-So what about colors?
 When it comes to Scandinavian interior colors in these type of spaces there is a difference between traditional and more contemporary colors.

 The traditional homes usually had red hue, cream color, blue navy, yellow, and green.
 This changed and later became a mix of stark whites combined with bold graphical prints.
 Other known Scandinavian colors are subtle and natural hues.